Great Train Wreck of 1856

-The Great Train Wreck of 1856 occurred in Whitemarsh Township, Pennsylvania, between Camp Hill station and Fort Washington station, on July 17, 1856.
+The Great Train Wreck of 1856 occurred in Whitemarsh Township, Pennsylvania, between Camp Hill station (known as Sandy Run, Camp Hill, Sellwick and finally Fellwick station before being closed in 1996) and Fort Washington station, on July 17, 1856.
 Two trains, traveling on the same track in converging directions, collided, killing between 59 and 67, and injuring over 100.
 The incident was referred to as The Camp Hill Disaster in Montgomery County, and The Picnic Train Tragedy in Philadelphia.
 It was the deadliest railroad catastrophe in the world up to that time and became one of the signature events of its era.

 The North Pennsylvania Railroad

 Growing impetus for the construction of a railroad connecting Philadelphia with the Lehigh Valley resulted in the incorporation on April 8, 1852, of the Philadelphia, Easton and Water Gap Railroad Company.
 A spur of the railroad, whose name was changed on April 18, 1853, to the North Pennsylvania Railroad Company, was formally opened Monday, July 2, 1855, with an excursion from Cohoquinoque station, at Front and Willow Streets in Philadelphia, to Wissahickon (present-day Ambler), an outlying area to the northwest.
 Farmers could now ship their produce more economically to markets increasingly far from home.
 The railroad, which transported both freight and people, was already becoming an important component of local commerce when the wreck occurred.